getstrake/aws-pricing-sheets-addon/README.md

+:mega: **This is a pre-release version of the new AWS Pricing Sheets add-on by Stake.** We will be announcing its general availability on the Google Workspace Marketplace soon.

+---

 ## About the AWS Pricing Plugin

 The [AWS Pricing Plug-in](https://workspace.google.com/marketplace/app/aws_pricing/328915503637) is an open-source project maintained by Strake that allows any google sheets user to analyze AWS public pricing using Google Sheets formulas.
 AWS cost management is a pain.
 The ability to bring AWS Pricing into Google Sheets and collaborate with your team makes it easier to forecast AWS costs and identify opportunities for savings.